Skip to main content

 Overview

 Causely is designed to protect sensitive data and ensure privacy.
-Personally Identifiable Information (PII) and raw telemetry data, including metrics, logs, and traces, remain within your environment by default.
-Causely processes this data locally and only transmits minimal, high-level information to its SaaS backend, such as service topology and observed symptoms (for example high latency or CPU usage).
+The system processes telemetry data locally and primarily transmits minimal, high-level information to its SaaS backend, such as service topology and observed symptoms (for example high latency or CPU usage).
 All data is encrypted in transit and at rest.

-To provide context around inferred root causes, Causely may send a targeted subset of telemetry, such as relevant metrics, traces, and log-derived errors/events, to the backend after a root cause is identified.
+To provide context around inferred root causes, Causely sends a targeted subset of telemetry, such as relevant metrics, traces, and log-derived errors/events, to the backend after a root cause is identified.
 This data is used solely to enhance the clarity and usefulness of the root cause view.
+Personally Identifiable Information (PII) is filtered out to the extent possible, and customer data is never used to train any shared or foundational models.

 Causely's infrastructure is strictly access-controlled.
 Only a small, authorized operations team has access, and customer data is never used to train any shared or foundational models.
 Each customer's causal graph is built and maintained independently, based on their specific service topology and behaviors, ensuring both privacy and accuracy.